BNN-UPC/datanetAPI/README.md

 More in detail, every sample instance comprises the following attributes:
 * *global_packets*: Number of packets transmitted in the network per time unit (packets/time unit).
 * *global_losses*: Packets lost in the network per time unit (packets/time unit).
-* *global_delay*: Average per-packet delay over all the packets transmitted in the network (time units).
+* *global_delay*: Average per-path per-packet delay over all the packets transmitted in the network (time units).
 * *maxAvgLambda*: This variable is used in our simulator to define the overall traffic intensity of the network scenario.
 Particularly, this is the maximum average traffic rate (bits/time unit) that a path can generate in the simulation scenario.
 Then, the average traffic rate of each src-dst path (lambda) is computed as 'maxAvgLambda' multiplied by a random value between 0 a 1.
 Note that, this traffic rate may be split into several flows sending traffic over the same src-dst path.
 * *performance_matrix*: Matrix with aggregate src-dst and flow-level performance meaurements (delay, jitter and loss) measured on each src-dst pair (see more details below).
 * *traffic_matrix*: Matrix with the time and size distributions used to generate traffic for each src-dst pair (see more details below).